The P1 belt tensioner allows you to feel positive and/or negative Gs in sim racing. It works with FlyPT. It’s a DIY project !

 - 1 x DIN7991 M5x40mm

-All the 3D files are available on Thingiverse :
+All the 3D files are available on the download page.
+3D prints can be ordered from the Etsy shop.

 The rollers (this system depends a lot on the seat you have, so for the moment, I don’t include the components in the shopping list of this project).